 Content that can't or shouldn't be edited

-For other properties such as an item's feature count, raster size, or attribute labels, it is possible to change the information derived from the item when editing metadata in ArcGIS.
+For other properties, such as an item's feature count, raster size, or attribute labels, it's possible to change the information derived from the item when editing metadata in ArcGIS.
 However, these values should be left unaltered.
-As long as these values aren't edited in the Metadata view, ArcGIS will continue to update them as the item's properties change and they will remain accurate.
-For example, if attributes are provided in an item's metadata but their names don't match field names in the item's attribute table, they will be removed from the item's metadata the next time it is synchronized with the item's intrinsic properties.
+As long as these values aren't edited in the metadata view, ArcGIS will continue to update them as the item's properties change and they'll remain accurate.
+For example, if attributes are provided in an item's metadata but their names don't match field names in the item's attribute table, they'll be removed from the item's metadata the next time it's synchronized with the item's intrinsic properties.

 Describe how to get an item

 Some information is organized differently in ArcGIS metadata than in the CSDGM to better support multiple metadata standards.
 The CSDGM provides a lot of freedom when describing all the methods and formats for getting an item, and every organization tends to arrange this information differently.
 The data formats and versions in which an item is provided, the software required to use it, the media on which it will be delivered, and so on, tend to change more frequently than an item's metadata is typically updated.
 In most cases, the organization has Internet pages from which items can be directly used, downloaded, or ordered.
 Provide links to these pages as much as possible.
 Over time, metadata created in this manner will be easier to read and maintain, and the distribution information can be maintained in only one place.

 If an item is shared with your organization's portal or can be directly used from another online location, provide a URL that takes you directly to the item.
 On the Distribution page, click New Digital Transfer Options, click New Online Resource, and type the URL in the Linkage text box.
 This element in the item's ArcGIS metadata corresponds with the CSDGM Citation Online Linkage for the item.
 Additional distribution information should not be required, particularly for items shared with a portal; the item details page provides legal information, supports downloading the item, and so on.